kkibalnichenko/nodejs-gmp-coursebook/Modules/docs/1-Intro/npm/2_project_manifest.md

 }
 ```

+There are more sections that can be used inside package.json and you can find them in official [documentation](https://docs.npmjs.com/cli/v8/configuring-npm/package-json)

 ### Base metadata

 As you can see the package.json file is structured in the JSON format, which allows it to be easily read as metadata and parsed by machines.